A Gift for Mom! 🤍

 Barely perceptible nod.

-We do our Mother-Son dance, our new daily ritual.
+We do our mother-son dance, our new daily ritual.
 I talk.
 You balk.
 I show interest.
 You show disdain.
 I cry when you’re not looking.
-I think I am in some kind of mourning as if I have lost you.
-Yet you stand here before me so that makes little sense.
+I think I am in some kind of mourning, as if I have lost you.
+Yet you stand here before me, so that makes little sense.

-Then again it makes all the sense in the world.
+Then again, it makes all the sense in the world.

 It seems an injustice.

 I raised you to be a proud and compassionate and independent young man.
 That is exactly who you are becoming.
-Instead of celebrating your incredible victory (and mine) I remain steadfastly stuck in the past.
+Instead of celebrating your incredible victory (and mine), I remain steadfastly stuck in the past.

 I would appreciate if you would bear with me.
-When you become a Dad I think you’ll understand.
+When you become a dad I think you’ll understand.

 I am struggling to separate and allow you to test your wings.
 I am afraid I already know that you can fly.
-I am scared to death that you will fly away, far away and never want to nest again.
+I am scared to death you will fly away, far away, and never want to nest again.
 I guess I want you to stay on the ground for a little while longer.
 I know it’s selfish to ask you to oblige and comply with my mom angst.
 I have laid out my emotional dilemma.
 It seems of epic proportions.

 Perhaps I need counseling.
 Someone to talk me through raising a teenager.